Glympse/glympse-adapter/README.md

     [
         {
             start: { lat: number, lng: number }, // start point of the route
+            waypoints: [{ lat: number, lng: number }, ...], // list of the route waypoints
             end: { lat: number, lng: number }    // end point of the route },
         ...